Byte-Nova/Compositor-Toggler/README.md

 # CompositorToggler
-## A simple script to toggle KDE's compositor
+## A simple script to toggle KDE's Plasma compositor

 **What is it?**
 - A very simple shell script that allows you to togle on/off the compositor's features to enhance performance/graphics in your system.